dolmades/dolmades-cli/README.md

 The focus in the v1.x release cycle will be put on support for gaming, the standardization of the `Dolmadefile` specification used to create recipes, the protoypical implementation of the basic concepts and the completion of major unresolved issues.

-### Planned for the next release
+### Planned for 1.1 "From Blue To Green"

-* Improved Import&Export to work across changing user names
+* Improved Import/Export to work across changing user names
 * Recipe specification: Gather feedback.
 Complete syntax.
 Standardize it.
 * Lots of refactoring / bug fixing
+* More documentation

 ## Basics